🐳 10,536 items were approved and added to the database in the past week!

 Marketing

-• Ads in US PC gaming magazines displayed review scores for the game-- 82% from PC Gamer, and 3/5 from Computer Gaming World.
-These are respectable but less-than-fantastic scores, so seems a bit odd that Velocity would choose to display these so prominently.
+• Ads in US PC gaming magazines displayed review scores for the game -- 82% from PC Gamer, and 3/5 from Computer Gaming World.
+These are respectable but not the highest scores, so seems a bit odd that Velocity would choose to display these so prominently.

 • Strife (at least in the UK) had a controversial advertising campaign.
 The ad took the form of a recipe: